Orbital-Knewbie/Knewbie/docs/DeveloperGuide.md

 * As a new student using the application, I can create an account so that I can log in and access the features of the application.

 * As an existing educator using the application, I can update students enrolled in my class so I can track their progress in the application.

+* As a student, I can log in to access tailored content as a quiz which caters to my learning abilities, and join classes which my educator creates.

+* As a student, I can change my password or unique ID if required in the event either has been compromised.

+* As an educator, I can log in to access classes and additional questions I have created for my students.

+* As an educator, I can change my password if required in the even it has been compromised.

+* As an educator, I can delete my classes, or remove participants from the classes I have created.

+* As a parent, I can access the progress report to monitor my child's progress through the unique ID.'